 A new version of Everything DiSC Workplace was released in Spanish.
 This was not a simple translation.
 When an Everything DiSC product is translated into another language, a rigorous process is conducted including beta testing, norming, and validation.
 This ensures the most accurate feedback to participants in their native language, and that anything that doesn’t literally translate well is modified appropriately.

 Wiley seeks to understand their end users.
 You may have noticed that occasionally someone taking an Everything DiSC assessment online will be asked if they are willing to answer a few additional questions.
 These answers are used for continued research.
 In fact, these additional responses were used in the development of Everything DiSC Work of Leaders.

 They learned that DiSC is often used by pairs of individuals and so Comparison Reports were developed.
 We’re able to offer those free of charge and they are available to any two people who have completed any of the Everything DiSC profiles.

 They listened to problems people had administering standard 360 surveys and getting less than helpful comments from reviewers.
-In response they created Everything DiSC 363 for Leaders with a selectable comments feature, CommentSmart, where raters can easily give focused, balanced, constructive feedback.
+In response, they created Everything DiSC 363 for Leaders with a selectable comments feature, CommentSmart, where raters can easily give focused, balanced, constructive feedback.

-The EPIC administrative platform for delivering and managing assessments online was in response to needs of companies and consultants who wanted to be able to add their logos, manage the tests, get group reports, etc.
+The EPIC administrative platform for delivering and managing assessments online was in response to the needs of companies and consultants who wanted to be able to add their logos, manage the tests, get group reports, etc.

 If you read any Everything DiSC profile you can see the care they give to language.
 Participants get more than a set of numbers and graphs.
 They get personalized narratives they can relate to and images that are memorable.
-The assessment itself is written at a 5th grade level so you can give it to almost anyone in your workplace without any special adaption or modification.
+The assessment itself is written at a 5th-grade level so you can give it to almost anyone in your workplace without any special adaption or modification.